-The Solar for Schools Community Benefit Society has agreed to purchase all projects that meet the investment threshold requirements of the financial model in exchange for paying Solar Options for Schools Ltd a contribution to the acquisition, development, design and project management costs of £1,000 + £70 per kW +VAT per school system.
+The Solar for Schools Community Benefit Society has agreed to purchase all projects that meet the investment threshold requirements of the financial model in exchange for paying Solar Options for Schools Ltd a contribution to the acquisition, development, design and project management costs of £1,500 + £70 per kW +VAT per school system.
 It is worth pointing out that overall costs per kWp, including development costs, is usually below the cost quoted for such a system from a solar PV installer.
 This is achieved through automation of the development processes, central buying of equipment with no margin added and negotiated installation framework agreements with installers.
-As this payment for successful projects is insufficient to cover actual costs and risk, Solar Options for Schools Ltd is not refunded for development work or third party costs on projects that fail to meet the criteria of the CBS.
+Solar Options for Schools is also entitled to performance bonus linked to distribution of profits to the schools.
+Solar Options for Schools Ltd is not refunded for development work or third party costs on projects that fail to meet the criteria of the CBS.
 All third party costs to develop each successfully approved project, as well as all installation and equipment costs, are paid for by the Solar for Schools Community Benefit Society directly, but any cost overruns above the costs assumed in the financial model for each system approved by the CBS are borne by Solar Options for Schools Ltd (SfS); i.e. the CBS does not carry any construction cost overrun risks, these are born entirely by SfS.